bodo-ai/PyDough/tests/README.md

 - `TableCollectionInfo`: Class for building a table collection.
 - `SubCollectionInfo`: Class for creating a subcollection access.
 - `ChildOperatorChildAccessInfo`: Class for wrapping around a subcollection info within a Calc context.
-- `BackReferenceCollectionInfo`: Class for building a reference to an ancestor collection.
 - `ChildReferenceCollectionInfo`: Class for building a reference to a child collection.
 - `ChildOperatorInfo`: Base class for types of CollectionTestInfo that have child nodes.
 - `CalcInfo`: Class for building a CALCULATE node.